-Bariatric surgery is not a shortcut to weight loss, nor is it a procedure that should be considered for women who are under 80 pounds overweight or men who are under 100 pounds overweight.
-Bariatric surgery is major gastro-intestinal surgery that is indicated for individuals who are considered severely or morbidly obese.
-While bariatric surgery has a very good success rate, there are also risks, complications, and lifestyle changes that must be considered.
+Bariatric surgery is not a shortcut to weight loss, nor should it be considered for women who are under 80 pounds overweight or men who are under 100 pounds overweight.
+Bariatric surgery is major gastro-intestinal surgery reserved for individuals with severe or morbid obesity.

+An individual with a BMI of 40 or higher, or a BMI of at least 35 with an obesity related health problem, such as diabetes or heart disease, falls within the patient criteria for bariatric surgery.
 If non-surgical methods of weight loss have not been effective, surgery may be the next step.
-An individual with a BMI of 40 or higher, or a BMI of at least 35 with an obesity related health problem, such as diabetes, heart disease, or severe sleep apnea, falls within the patient criteria for bariatric surgery.
-If you fit the guidelines for bariatric surgery, you will then need to consider all aspects of the procedure and decide if weight loss surgery is appropriate for you.